Simasdan/infinite-scroll-app/README.md

 As a front-end only application, favoured photos are stored in localStorage to persist across page reloads.
 Users can remove photos from their favourites from any of the presented routes.

+This project is hosted on GitHub.
+To view or work with the project, please clone the repository using your preferred code editor.

 To run the project, first install the required dependencies with:

 1. 'npm install'